helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Plant thy foot firmly in the prints which His foot has made before thee.</h3 quote>
+<h3 quote align='center'>Most good actors have a huge intelligence about the human condition and a real open heart to different kinds of people and behavior.</h3 quote>

 ---